AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Introduction

 Unlike structured on-road environments, off-road terrains exhibit diverse and irregular features such as loose gravel, mud, sand, and vegetation, each affecting vehicle dynamics differently \citep{islam2022off}.
 These terrains introduce complicated nonlinear interactions between the vehicle's wheels and the terrain.
 Despite numerous efforts, accurately predicting vehicle-terrain interactions while ensuring generalizability across different terrain types and vehicle configurations remains an open challenge.

-Physics-based methods \citep{tanelli2012combined, zhu2016integrated} were developed to explicitly model the fundamental laws governing vehicle-terrain interactions.
+\bl{Physics-based methods \citep{tanelli2012combined, zhu2016integrated} were developed to explicitly model the fundamental laws governing vehicle-terrain interactions.
 However, they cannot capture the complexities and variability of natural environments.
-Later, machine learning techniques have shown promise in end-to-end vehicle control by learning the dynamics model from large datasets \citep{wang2022end, wang2024pay}.
-However, they often struggle with overfitting to specific motion patterns and vehicle platforms, as their training processes tightly couple terrain properties with robot configurations. \cite{triest2022tartandrive} directly learns the dynamics of a specific vehicle from historical dynamic data collected from the same vehicle.
-However, when the terrain or vehicle type changes, the learned dynamics become inapplicable, limiting its generalizability.
-Furthermore, their reasoning processes operate as black boxes, introducing risks for system behavior in safety-critical tasks.
+Learning-based techniques have also shown promise in end-to-end vehicle control by fitting the dynamics model from large datasets \citep{wang2023sa, wang2024pay}.
+However, they often overfit to specific motion patterns and may produce unreasonable predictions when exposed to out-of-distribution scenarios, thereby limiting their generalizability.
+Recent advancements in neuro-symbolic learning infused physical laws into the learning process, enhancing system interpretability \citep{zhao2024physord, pokhrel2024cahsor}.
+Nevertheless, the learned dynamics models remain easily overfitting to individual vehicles, as their neural components entangle terrain properties with robot configurations such as size, weight, and drive type.}

-Recent advancements in neuro-symbolic learning aim to address the limitations of data-driven methods by combining symbolic reasoning with neural perception \citep{wu2024physical}.
-This hybrid approach enables the integration of expert knowledge, such as physical laws, into the learning process, improving the system's interpretability.
-For example, \cite{greydanus2019hamiltonian} and \cite{saemundsson2020variational} demonstrated the feasibility of neuro-symbolic approaches in modeling simple physical processes, such as pendulums and mass-spring systems.
-However, their performance depends on well-distributed noiseless data from simulations, making them unsuitable for reasoning about highly complex off-road navigation.
-Similarly, PhysORD \citep{zhao2024physord} applied neuro-symbolic learning for trajectory prediction; however, its learned dynamics model remains specific to a particular vehicle, limiting its generalizability.

-Achieving generalizable and interpretable off-road navigation is a complex task requiring a deep understanding of vehicle dynamics.
-A crucial factor is the friction coefficient, which plays a vital role in predicting how a vehicle will behave in various terrain conditions.
-To address this challenge, we propose a framework, AnyNav, leveraging the friction coefficient as an intermediary variable to decouple off-road navigation into two distinct modules: neuro-symbolic friction learning and physics-infused path planning.
-As shown in \fref{fig:head}, both modules are grounded in a unified set of physical principles, ensuring interpretability and generalizability across diverse vehicles and terrains.